Black Fives: Latter days

 In the 1940s, when the National Basketball Association's predecessor leagues were not much of a fan draw, the leagues stayed alive by staging doubleheaders with the Harlem Globetrotters, which had emerged from the Black Five league in Chicago.
 The Rens and other barnstormers helped nurture and popularize the game that is now an international, multibillion-dollar industry.
 John Isaacs, who played with the Rens from 1936 to 1940, earned $150 a month plus $3 a day meal money after signing with the Rens out of high school.
 "We enjoyed it and played it as a sport," Isaacs said.
 Today, pro basketball "is about money."

 In the 1940s, the Globetrotters emerged as a team that was as dominant as the Rens were.
 However the Globetrotters never agreed to play the Rens after losing to them in their only meeting.

 The Black Fives era ended in the late 1940s with the gradual integration of white professional basketball leagues, led by the National Basketball League.
+As more African American players joined integrated professional leagues like the NBA, interest in Black Fives teams began to decrease.
+Black Fives teams faced significant financial challenges, including limited resources, lack of sponsorship opportunities, and difficulties in securing venues for games.
 When the NBL merged with the all-white and racially segregated Basketball Association of America in 1949, they formed the National Basketball Association (NBA).
 In 1950 the NBA signed its first African American players.
 Early black players in the NBA experienced continual racism and racial tension from fans, teammates, opposing players, coaches, referees, and owners.
 However, they persevered and the situation gradually became easier as the league drafted more and more African Americans.

 Nonetheless, even those who made the NBA after integration began were forced to be role players, concentrating on rebounding and defense.
 Black pros did not get a chance to showcase their talents in the league until the arrival of Bill Russell and Wilt Chamberlain.

 In 1963, the 1933 version of the Rens team was collectively named to the Basketball Hall of Fame.
 Only their arch-rivals, the Original Celtics, and the Buffalo Germans received the same honor.
 The Rens' selection was well-deserved, for despite traveling and playing throughout America when the harsh effect of segregation was common and often legal, they compiled a 2318–381 record before the team folded in 1949.

 In 2005, the 109th United States Congress passed a joint resolution that "recognizes the teams and players of the barnstorming African-American basketball teams for their achievement, dedication, sacrifices, and contribution to basketball and to the nation prior to the integration of the white professional leagues."